 The SRMP <streamId> element MUST be present as a child element of the <stream> element.
-It defines a unique identifier for the stream and MUST begin with "uid:", as the example shows, and be followed by a GUID string that identifies the sending QM that corresponds to the OueueManager data element.
-For details, see [MS:
+It defines a unique identifier for the stream and MUST begin with "uid:", as the example shows, and be followed by a GUID string that identifies the sending QM that corresponds to the OueueManager Identifier attribute of the ADM OueueManager data element.
+For details, see [MS]